Technigo/project-portfolio/README.md

 This is my portfolio I built using HTML and CSS.
 I also added a bit of ARIA attributes to make the website more accessible. 😸✨

-My portfolio contains projects I built in the Technigo boot camp using HTML, CSS, JavaScript, React and APIs.
+My portfolio contains projects I built in the Technigo boot camp using HTML, CSS, JavaScript, React, Redux, Styled components and APIs.
 Since the boot camp isn't over yet, I will continuously add projects where I showcase my latest learned technologies.

 My short term goal for my portfolio website is to build it using React and GitHub's API to fetch my project's repositories.